Consilium5128/NMA-BrainActivity-FC-WM/README.md

 - Average activity during the 0-back was subtracted from the 2-back task across the brain regions to identify the regions with the highest activity
 - Regions with the contrast analysis during working memory task was determined by contrast analysis and verified by statistical t-test using beta values from a GLM
 - Networks consisting of these regions was used to compute the patterns of functional connectivity (FC) during the task
-- We calculated the correlation between average FC values and performance (median response times) in the WM task
+- We calculated the correlation between average FC values and performance (median response times) in the 2 back WM task

 ### Results